 Amounts in RSD thousand

-2023 2022
+2024 2023

-Other financial liabilities in foreign currency 15,065 45,253
+Other financial liabilities in foreign currency - 15,065

-Balance as of 31 December 15,065 45,253
+Balance as of 31 December - 15,065

 Borrowings in foreign currencies related to debts to the Republic of Serbia for the funds of European Investment.
-The interest rate on these funds is variable and consists of six-month EURIBOR and a margin of the National Bank of Serbia of 0.3% per annum.
+The borrowed funds were in entire amount repaid in 2024.

-27. PROVISIONS
+25. PROVISIONS

-Amounts in RSD thousand

-2023 2022

-Provisions for litigations

-(Note 31.
-(6)) (a) 5,137 3,972

-Provisions for off-balance sheet exposures (b) 23,095 21,664

-Provisions for retirement benefits and jubilee awards (c) 14,887 13,343

-Balance as of 31 December 43,119 38,979
+Amounts in RSD thousand 2024 2023 Provisions for litigations (Note 31.
+(6)) (a) 1,919 5,137 Provisions for off-balance sheet exposures (b) 24,372 23,095 Provisions for retirement benefits and jubilee awards (c) 18,200 14,887 Balance as of 31 December 44,491 43,119

-- (a) The Bank's management estimated the outcome of litigation and established provisions for potential losses on that basis in the amount of RSD 5,137 thousand. - (b) If there is no objective evidence that the Bank will have an irreparable cash outflow for the assumed obligation, the assessment of probable losses for off-balance sheet items is carried out by the Bank using the credit conversion regulatory factors prescribed by the Decision on Capital Adequacy, except for the unused amount of approved loans (0% of low-risk off-balance sheet items, 20 % moderate risk off-balance sheet items, 50% medium risk off-balance sheet items and 100% high risk off-balance sheet items).
+- (a) The Bank's management estimated the outcome of litigation and established provisions for potential losses on that basis in the amount of RSD 1,919 thousand. - (b) If there is no objective evidence that the Bank will have an irreparable cash outflow for the assumed obligation, the assessment of probable losses for off-balance sheet items is carried out by the Bank using the credit conversion regulatory factors prescribed by the Decision on Capital Adequacy, except for the unused amount of approved loans (0% of low-risk off-balance sheet items, 20 % moderate risk off-balance sheet items, 50% medium risk off-balance sheet items and 100% high risk off-balance sheet items).
 The basis for calculation is obtained by multiplying the off-balance sheet item by the credit conversion factor and subtracting it by the value of the first-class collaterals.